 Confused about remortgages?
-We're here to tell you all about why you'd want one, when is the best time to take one out, how you do it and when you should avoid it.
+We're here to tell you all about remortgaging including why you'd want one, and how to do it.

-You can remortgage with the same lender or a new one and you can keep the size of your mortgage debt the same, increase it, or pay some back.
+Remortgage works by changing your mortgage deal from your current one to a new deal with the same provider, or switching to a new mortgage lender entirely.
+You can also keep the size of your mortgage debt the same, increase it, or pay some back.

 When you want to increase the size of your home loan by remortgaging, the mortgage lender will want to check the value of your home to make sure it is worth enough to support a higher debt.

 Remortgaging could save you hundreds of pounds a month and thousands of pounds a year by moving onto a better mortgage interest rate.